 "Growing up, I spent countless hours riding horses and exploring nature.
 These early explorations inspired in me a fascination with the form and function of different animals, which led to my interest in the process of natural selection.
-A field course in Mexico as an undergraduate student introduced me to methods of collecting and preparing specimens for research, which inspired me to puruse a career as a curator."
+A field course in Mexico as an undergraduate student introduced me to methods of collecting and preparing specimens for research, and I knew I wanted to become a curator."

 - Dr. Nancy Moncrief on what inspired her to pursue a career in science